ARMmbed/mbed-os-examples-docs_only/APIs_Drivers/Timeout_Example/README.md

-# Timout example
+# Timeout example

-This example shows how to use a Timeout with callback to schedule delayed events.
+This example shows how to use Timeout with a callback to schedule delayed events.